diegoalvrezz/TFG_MammaTyper_Demo/README.md

 ## System Workflow

+The application integrates heterogeneous clinical data sources and processes them through a structured analysis pipeline.

 The following diagram summarizes the main processing pipeline of the demo application, from file upload to result generation.

 ```mermaid